kodebae/Docker-Runbook/README.md

 docker run -d image:0.14
 ```
 - to exit the process 'ctrl + c' will kill the contianer and the process will die.
+- if you execute the run command without pulling the image first Docker will automatically search for, pull, then run the image specified.
 ## Files
 ---